 As a school we ensure that all areas of the school are adequately supervised and staff are vigilant.
-Safe spaces such as the Centre for Student Intervention (CSI) are available for vulnerable students to use during breaks and lunchtimes.
-Students are given opportunities to take responsibilities and demonstrate initiative (peer mentors, school council, celebration assemblies).
+Safe spaces are available for vulnerable students to use during breaks and lunchtimes.
+Students are given opportunities to take responsibilities and demonstrate initiative.